 Cost per Acquisition: How much money it takes to get a customer.

-Cost per Thousand (CPM): How much 1,000 impressions costs.
+Cost per Thousand (CPM): How much 1,000 advertising impressions cost.

 D, E